Here is a link to last week’s series, uʍop-ǝpᴉsd∩

 John 2:10 (CSB)

-When you read the Gospels about Jesus’ life, you see how He used miracles, parables, scripture, His attributes, and God’s promises to open the hearts of His disciples and others during His time on Earth.
-He enabled them to believe.
+When you read the Gospels about Jesus’ life, you see how He enabled them to believe.
+He used miracles, parables, scripture, and His attributes to open the hearts of His disciples and others.

 Today, you and I have all of that plus the infilling of the Holy Spirit.